distuam/distuam/README.md

 ## Hi there 👋

 I am an application specialist.
 I do not develop underlying architecture; I am accustomed to using existing architectures to build products.
+I write code for 8-10 hours a day. 💻

 - **Boss**: 🚀
 - **Entrepreneur**: 💼